dieterich-lab/rp-bp/.github/ISSUE_TEMPLATE/bug-report.md

 **Environment**

-- Version of the package
+- Version of the package, and installation method (containers, conda, pip)
 - Conda/pip version and if relevant output of `conda list` or `pip freeze`
-- Operating system and Python version <!-- e.g. [Linux/Python 3.10.6] -->
+- Operating system and Python version <!-- e.g. [Linux/Python 3.13.8] -->

 **Additional context**